 Walk-on passengers traveling between Haines or Skagway and JIA would have to coordinate schedules for flight, ferry, and bus (or other ground transportation) under Alternative 2B, just as they do today.
 Instead of arranging for ground transportation between the Auke Bay Ferry Terminal and JIA, travelers would have to arrange for transportation from Katzehin.
 As Katzehin is farther away from JIA, it may be more difficult to coordinate schedules and make travel arrangements, so travelers may find this less convenient than travel under Alternative 1 - No Action.
-The cost for a walk-on passenger from Haines/Skagway to the airport under Alternative 2B (including ground transportation) is anticipated to be similar to or slightly higher than the cost under Alternatives (see Table 4-31).
+The cost for a walk-on passenger from Haines/Skagway to the airport under Alternative 2B (including ground transportation) is anticipated to be similar to or slightly higher than the cost under Alternative 1 - No Action, as the cost of transportation between Auke Bay and JIA is the same for both alternatives (see Table 4-31).
 The number of travelers in the party would also be a consideration.
 Another factor for airport travelers to consider is the cost of airport parking.
 In 2016, airport on-site long-term parking cost \$14/day and \$75/week, and parking within a 5-minute walk from the terminal was \$5/day and \$100/month.